Grassroots Motorsports: Ultimate Track Car Challenge

 In 2007, Grassroots Motorsports added another competition to its lineup with the Ultimate Track Car Challenge.
 The goal of the UTCC is to discover the fastest track car in a field governed by minimal classifications.
-It has since become an annual event held every summer at Virginia International Raceway.
+After that, it became an annual event held every summer at Virginia International Raceway.

 Thirty-six cars competed at the Virginia International Raceway North Course in 2007.
 The overall winner was a Dodge Viper Competition coupe with pro driver Tommy Archer at the wheel.
 In 2008, the event moved to Buttonwillow Raceway Park, and Bart Carter took first place overall in his Radical SR8.
 In 2009, the event was held at the Virginia International Raceway Full Course; Marc Goossens beat out a field of more than 50 cars to take the overall win in his Riley Technologies Track Day Car.

-Tire Rack has since signed on as the title sponsor, and the Tire Rack Ultimate Track Car Challenge will once again be held in May 2016 as a part of the Hyperfest weekend at Virginia International Raceway.
+As of 2023, the UTCC's date and location have changed; it will occur each year in October at NCM Motorsports Park in Bowling Green, KY as part of the SCCA Time Trials Nationals.